alainivars/utils2devops/docs/terraform.rst

     terraform_key.pub

 Creating the terraform file to import it::
-See :ref:`ref-create-dm` for setting your profile
+See :ref:`ref-create-docker_machine` for setting your profile

     provider "aws" {
       profile = "terraform"